fazo96/ipfs-boards/PROTOCOL.md

       "text": "Content of the post"
     }

+__Note:__ `op` should only be used for crossposting.
+When possible, the client should figure out on his own where the post came from

 Optionally a post could have a `text-url` field so that crossposting is possible for lange texts without duplicating data.